 Since its temporary closure on 10 February 2025, we carried out a thorough climate and energy intervention, allowing the museum to display and preserve artworks under the right conditions.
 Two galleries now meet the strictest international climate standard (ASHRAE class A), a requirement for hosting major works on loan.
 A new heat pump and air handling unit on the roof keep temperature and humidity stable; the technical installation disappeared out of sight into a new underground cellar in the garden, and the ventilation grilles were subtly integrated into the ceiling.

-At the same time, the entire building envelope was upgraded: new glazing and profiles, solar shading where needed, and added insulation across all roofs.
+At the same time, the building envelope was improved at strategic points, chosen deliberately based on where it mattered most and what was feasible: new glazing and profiles, solar shading where needed, and added insulation on the roofs.
 The storage vault was also expanded into a high-tech, climate-controlled space with its own fire protection.

 Welcome back as of 28 June!